We've independently reviewed this article to make sure it's as accurate as we can make it.

-Store and Move Your Heater Properly
+#8 Store and Move Your Heater Properly

 Proper heater maintenance includes taking care of it when you’re not using it.
 Most heaters should only be stored and moved while upright.

 You should also disconnect any tube and fuel sources when the heater isn’t being used.
 That minimizes the chances of any leaks happening.

-How to Handle Propane Safely
+How to Handle Propane Safely: 5 Simple Tips

 - Never store propane tanks inside.
-If a cannister has even a slight leak, storing propane inside is a fire hazard.
+If a canister has even a slight leak, storing propane inside is a fire hazard.
 Instead, keep your propane tank outside and away from any electric lines in the area.

-Perform regular maintenance, keep your area ventilated, and treat propane and carbon monoxide with respect, and you’ll stay warm in any situation.
+Don’t forget to perform regular maintenance, keep your area ventilated, and treat propane and carbon monoxide with respect, and you’ll stay warm in any situation.